JaspervB-tud/reference_set_selection_benchmark/README.md

 ```
 Running this will produce an output file called `METHOD_THRESHOLD.tsv` (with METHOD and THRESHOLD substituted for the chosen method and threshold combination), formatted as the `all.tsv` file, in the `reference_sets` folder.
 This script should be run for all selection methods and thresholds to produce all the corresponding selection files.

+### Comparing reference sets
+To compare the generated sequence sets for every method (both for bacteria and SARS-CoV-2) we used the generated `METHOD_THRESHOLD.tsv` files and calculated for every pair of methods (including the "all" selection) the containment index (in both directions) only considering non-singleton species for which both methods were able to produce a selection (i.e. both methods will have a "+" in the final column of the `.tsv` file).

 ## Index building
 Having prepared all the selections and related output files, these can now be used to build the indexes for taxonomic profilers.
 In our work we used:
 - Kraken2 + Bracken